grantholle/laravel-altcha/README.md

 ## Backend validation

-To validate the frontend-generated token/payload, there's a `ValidAltcha` rule you can use, assuming the token is passed as `token` in the request:
+To validate the frontend-generated token/payload, there's a `ValidAltcha` rule you can use, assuming the token is passed as `altcha` in the request:

 ```php
 use GrantHolle\Altcha\Rules\ValidAltcha;